Our unpreparedness for our changing world grows more evident every day.

 We are experiencing unemployment at the highest rate since the Great Depression.
 Even when those who are unemployed try to find a job, employers are using credit reports to hire instead of just a candidate’s merit and qualifications.

 Thousands of our besieged healthcare professionals have contracted COVID-19 as their colleagues continue to bravely battle the virus.
 In Nassau and Suffolk County, there have been over 80,000 cases and 4,500 deaths in the past three months.

 We must learn from our mistakes in the past, lessen the effects of our mistakes today, and adapt our system to prepare for tomorrow.
-As our world is vulnerable, we must In the coming months, our campaign will be releasing our plan that will help combat these issues.
-When elected to office, we will take on these challenges in Albany.
+When elected to office, Ann will take on these challenges in Albany.

 Adopt and Expand the Federal Paycheck Protection Program at a State Level

 Issue: The Federal Paycheck Protection Program’s lack of adequate funding is leaving over 950,000 small businesses without aid.
 For those who are receiving funding, they have the challenging task to find one of the few open banks who are accepting loan applications1.